-“The County estimates that 30 percent of the surtax would by paid by tourists, visitors, and individuals who work in Collier County but don’t live here.”
+- “The County estimates that 30 percent of the surtax would be paid by tourists, visitors, and individuals who work in Collier County but don’t live here.”

 The Greater Naples Chamber of Commerce proposed the surtax a year ago and is its greatest supporter.
 They established a PAC to advocate for its passage, and say, “A YES vote takes care of our citizens in a timely manner, addresses critical infrastructure needs, keeps property taxes low and spreads the cost among all users -– including visitors, tourists and workers.”

-In addition, these community leaders, among others whose opinions I greatly respect, have published commentaries or letters in support of the surtax:
+In addition, these community leaders, among others, have published commentaries or letters in support of the surtax:

 - J. Dudley Goodlette, Chairman, One Collier and former state representative, here.